 So, where to begin?
-Using a visual marketing software like Dash Hudson allows brands to quickly surface and sift through hundreds of @mentions and photo tags, as well as request content rights to ensure proper permissions are in place when you share the posts you love.
-Discovering and repurposing great content created by organic fans saves brands time, money, and builds trust among consumers.
-Dash Hudson helps foster meaningful brand connections by surfacing this content with actionable insights to allow you to create a seamless UGC strategy.
+Using Dash Hudson allows brands to quickly surface and sift through hundreds of @mentions and photo tags, as well as request content rights to ensure proper permissions are in place when you share the posts you love.
+Discovering and repurposing great content created by organic fans saves brands time, and money, and builds trust among consumers.
+Dash Hudson helps foster meaningful brand connections by surfacing this content with campaign reporting to allow you to create a seamless UGC strategy.
 Time to get regramming.

 UGC is so successful because it helps take the predictability and formula out of a brand's social presence.
 By integrating real customers' or influencers' photos into their feeds, brands can show users that they are an interesting and engaging account to follow and interact with and that there is a possibility of being featured yourself.